-Cisco Powers secure infrastructure for the AI Era
+Cisco powers secure infrastructure for the AI era

 - Enhanced Security for the AI Era: Cisco is embedding AI-ready security innovations into its Hybrid Mesh Firewall and Universal Zero Trust Network Access (ZTNA) offerings, and enabling secure agentic AI adoption with the Cisco Security Cloud.

-Dubai, UAE – Cisco (NASDAQ: CSCO) today unveiled new innovations to help companies adapt and transform in the AI era.
+Riyadh, Saudi Arabia – At Cisco Live in San Diego, (NASDAQ: CSCO) Cisco announced new innovations to help companies adapt and transform in the AI era.
 Enterprises are under pressure to accelerate secure AI adoption and drive value from AI investments.
 To help organizations meet these opportunities, Cisco continues to reimagine the datacenters and workplaces of the future.

 “Cisco is delivering the critical infrastructure for the AI era—secure networks and experiences, optimized for AI that connect the world and power the global economy,” said Jeetu Patel, President and Chief Product Officer, Cisco.
 “We’re witnessing an unprecedented surge in innovation as organizations embrace agentic AI to automate workflows and solve complex problems.
 Cisco has a rich history of helping companies run their infrastructure; today, we’re building on that foundation to power the next generation of AI.”